-So while many “coaching” and “consulting” services are a waste of money, that’s not the case with Student Loan Planner.
+So while (honestly) many “coaching” and “consulting” services are a waste of money, that’s not the case with Student Loan Planner.
 It’s the real deal.
 Read my full Student Loan Planner review to learn more.

-What is a Student Loan Advisor?
+What Is a Student Loan Consultant?

 A student loan advisor is someone who looks at your student loan situation and can help you pick the best repayment strategy.

 - Should you use an Income-Driven Repayment (IDR) plan?

 - If so, which IDR plan would save you the most money?